 - Non-Appearing Title: "Seasons in the Abyss".

 - Not Christian Rock: Yes, Slayer of all bands has an example here: "Silent Scream" on South of Heaven is not only an anti-abortion song but is explicitly based on a rather obscure anti-abortion video entitled "The Silent Scream".
-The movie—most well known in evangelical Christian and Catholic anti-abortion circles where it is still used as a "scared straight" film—purports to depict a first-trimester D&X (dilation and extraction) abortion via ultrasound, and includes rather graphic descriptions of the dismemberment of the fetus and the "terror" of it trying to get away from the instruments of abortion including "screaming" (lending the film its name).
+The movie — most well known in evangelical Christian and Catholic anti-abortion circles where it is still used as a "scared straight" film — purports to depict a first-trimester D&X (dilation and extraction) abortion via ultrasound, and includes rather graphic descriptions of the dismemberment of the fetus and the "terror" of it trying to get away from the instruments of abortion including "screaming" (lending the film its name).
+Not that surprising since songwriter Tom Araya is Catholic.

 - Precision F-Strike: